Direct Access Barrister

 What sort of work do I do?

 James is able to undertake a wide range of one-off legal work on a public access basis.
-This includes providing comprehensive legal advice on the merits and prospects of a case, drafting and reviewing out-of-court documents (such as Deeds, Wills, and other legal instruments), and preparing court documents (such as Particulars of Claim, Defences & Counterclaims, Replies and witness statements).
+This includes providing comprehensive legal advice on the merits and prospects of a potential or ongoing claim/defence, drafting and reviewing out-of-court documents (such as Deeds, Wills, and other legal instruments), and preparing formal court documents (such as Particulars of Claim, Defences & Counterclaims, Replies and witness statements).
 Additionally, James offers advice through in-person or virtual consultations and conference calls, and is available to attend court hearings, mediations, or arbitrations.
 His approach is focused on delivering tailored, clear, and practical legal solutions for each unique matter.

 Who do I work for?

-James acts for a range of clients from individuals with personal disputes to HNW individuals, professional and non-professional trustees/personal representatives, charities, companies (and their directors), LLPs/partnerships (and their partners), insolvency practitioners, institutional landowners, landed estates, banks, and public bodies.
+James acts for a range of clients from individuals with personal disputes to High Net Worth individuals, professional and non-professional trustees/personal representatives, charities, companies (and their directors), LLPs/partnerships (and their partners), insolvency practitioners, institutional landowners, landed estates, banks, and public bodies.